-Music Therapy involves the use of collaborative music-based experiences with a credentialed music therapist to facilitate health in a variety of areas.
-These goals may be musical or non-musical.
+Music therapy involves the use of collaborative music-based experiences with a credentialed music therapist to facilitate mental health goals like supporting development in children or coping with grief.
 Music therapy can occur in a one-to-one or group setting.
-In a music therapy session, a client may engage in music listening, playing an instrument, singing, or writing music.
+In a music therapy session, a client may engage in music listening, playing an instrument, singing, or writing songs.

 What Is Music Therapy?